Berta-G/CV/README.md

 About me:  berta-g
 =========
 After 7 years on banking IT and moving towards Management area I was desperate for a change and new technical challenges.
-After 3 months at Makers Academy I've only scratched the surface, but it's been enough to know I want to pursuit a carrer in Web Development, and keep learning, and coding, and learning, and coding...
+After 3 months at Makers Academy I've only scratched the surface, but it's been enough to know I want to pursuit a career in Web Development, and keep learning, and coding, and learning, and coding...

 Latest Repos